Novel topological subclass in Ho\u{r}ava-Lifshitz black holes: Introduction

 Despite notable advances in black hole thermodynamics in recent times, comprehending their universal properties remains a difficult endeavor.
 By leveraging Duan's theory of $\varphi$-mapping topological currents \cite{qq6.1,qq6.2}, topological methods offer a fresh perspective.
 Wei et al. treat black hole states (solutions) as topological defects, and various black hole systems are sorted into three categories, each determined by the topological numbers linked to their respective topological charges \cite{qq7}.
-They also introduced the topological method for studying black hole critical points, assigning each critical point a topological charge through a temperature-dependent function, they assigned topological charges to each critical point, classifying them into two types: conventional critical points and newly identified critical points \cite{qq9}.
-Following this, by investigating the asymptotic behavior of the vectors, they introduced a framework that categorized black hole states into four universal topological groups, providing a clear system for classifying stable and unstable black hole configurations as the radius of the event horizon increases \cite{qq8}.
-For further examples of recent developments, see references \cite{ws1,ws2,ws3,ws4,ws5,ws6,ws7,ws7.1,ws7.2,ws7.3,ws7.4,ws7.5,ws8,ws9,ws9.1,ws10,qq11,ri1,qq12,qq13,wd1,wd2,wd3,wd4,wd5,wd6,wd7,kj1,kj2,kj3,wd8,wd9,wd10,xx1,xx2,xx3,xx4}.
+Based on this, various types of black hole solutions have been studied as topological defects \cite{fm1,fm2,fm3,fm4,fm5,fm6,fm7,fm9,fm10,fm11,fm12,fm13,fm14,fm15,fm16,fm17,fm18,fm19,fm20,fm21}.
+They also introduced the topological method for studying black hole critical points, assigning each critical point a topological charge through a temperature-dependent function, they assigned topological charges to each critical point, classifying them into two types: the conventional critical point and the novel critical point \cite{qq9}.
+Recent studies have widely investigated the topological classification of critical points across different black holes in gravitational backgrounds \cite{tp1,tp2,tp3,tp4,tp5,tp6,tp7,tp8,tp9,tp10}.
+Following this, by investigating the asymptotic behavior of the vectors, they introduced a framework that categorized black hole states into four universal classifications, providing a clear system for classifying stable and unstable black hole configurations as the radius of the event horizon increases \cite{qq8}.
+For further examples of recent developments, see references \cite{uf1,uf2,uf3,uf4,uf5}.
 Building on this, Wu et al. found that black holes in the framework of gauge supergravity theory \cite{qq15,qq15.1}, and multiply rotating Kerr-AdS black holes \cite{qq14} exhibit an unusual thermodynamic stability at the low-to-high temperature limits of the Hawking temperature, which cannot be accounted for by the four existing topological classifications.
 This led to the expansion of the classification including five topological classes and three subclasses.
+In addition, topological methods have also been employed in the study of light rings \cite{lr1,lr2,lr3,lr4} and timelike circular orbits \cite{lr5,ws1,ws3}.

 While significant advancements have been achieved in the topological classification of black holes, drawing significant global attention, an important and unresolved question remains: Are the five established topological categories and three subclasses sufficient?
 This study demonstrates that they are not.
 Through the study of the Ho\u{r}ava-Lifshitz (HL) black holes \cite{qq16,qq17}, we uncover a previously unrecognized topological subclass, named $\ddot{W}^{1-}$.
 This novel subclass showcases distinct black hole phases at high temperatures, with a stable large black hole and two unstable small black holes emerging in the phase space.
 As a result, our findings emphasize the need for an expansion of the current topological classification framework to include this newly identified subclass.